Supporting a young person

 The enabling conversations toolkit

-In partnership with V&A, we've developed a toolkit with young people to help them think about what to do if they are having thoughts of suicide.
 We appreciate that it's a really difficult subject, and that's why this resource has been created to help have conversations that can keep young people safe.

-Enabling Conversations toolkit - printable, colour version
+Enabling Conversations toolkit, printable, colour version - click here

-Enabling Conversations Belly Bands - printable
+Enabling Conversations Belly Bands (printable) - click here

 If you need support now